rouskinlab/seismic-rna/docs/_sources/howto/run/cluster.rst.txt

 .. _cluster_max:

-Cluster setting: Maximum number of clusters
+Cluster setting: Maximum order (number of clusters)
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-To infer alternative RNA structures, SEISMIC-RNA uses an optimized version of our original DREEM algorithm [`Tomezsko et al. (2020)`_], which is based on `expectation-maximization`_ (EM).
+To infer alternative RNA structures, SEISMIC-RNA uses an optimized version of our original DREEM algorithm [`Tomezsko et al. (2020)`_], which is a type of `expectation-maximization`_ (EM).
-The EM algorithm needs to know the number of structural states before it runs;
-however, the number of states is unknown before the algorithm runs, creating a `chicken-and-egg problem`_.
+All EM algorithms need the order of clustering (i.e. number of clusters) to be prespecified; however, the optimal order is unknown before the algorithm runs, creating a `chicken-and-egg problem`_.

-SEISMIC-RNA solves this problem by first running the EM algorithm assuming there is 1 structural state, then running it again with 2 states, then 3, and so on.
-This process continues until one of two limits is reached:
+SEISMIC-RNA solves this problem by first running the EM algorithm at order 1, then order 2, then 3, and so on until one of two limits is reached:

-- The `Bayesian information criterion`_ (BIC) worsens upon increasing the number of clusters.
+- The `Bayesian information criterion`_ (BIC) worsens upon increasing the order.
-- The maximum number of clusters is reached.
+- The maximum order is reached.
   You can set this limit using ``--max-clusters`` (``-k``).
-  If you run the entire workflow using ``seismic wf`` (see :doc:`./wf`), then the maximum number of clusters defaults to 0 (so clustering is not run).
+  If you run the entire workflow using ``seismic wf`` (see :doc:`./wf`), then the maximum order defaults to 0 (which disables clustering).
-  If you run the Cluster step individually using ``seismic cluster``, then the maxmimum number of clusters defaults to 2 (the minimum non-trivial number).
+  If you run the Cluster step individually using ``seismic cluster``, then the maxmimum order defaults to 2 (the minimum non-trivial number).

 .. note::
-    If the BIC score gets worse before reaching the maximum number of clusters, then SEISMIC-RNA will stop.
+    If the BIC score worsens (increases) before reaching the maximum order, then clustering will stop.
-    The report (see :doc:`../../formats/report/cluster`) records the maximum number of clusters you specified (field "Maximum Number of Clusters") and the number that yielded the best BIC (field "Optimal Number of Clusters"), which is less than or equal to the maximum you specified.
+    The report (see :doc:`../../formats/report/cluster`) records the maximum order you specified (field "Maximum Number of Clusters") and the order that yielded the best BIC (field "Optimal Number of Clusters"), which is always less than or equal to the maximum order you specified.

 .. note::
-    If you decide after clustering that you wanted to run clustering with more clusters, then use the tool ``+addclust`` (see :doc:`../addclust`).
+    If you realize after clustering that it would have been better to have run clustering with a higher/lower maximum order, then you can edit the results using ``+addclust``/``+delclust`` (see :doc:`../adjclust`).

 Cluster setting: Expectation-maximization iterations
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""